Operation Jedburgh: Jedburgh teams

-The Jedburgh teams were known by codenames which usually were first names (such as "Hugh"), with some names of medicines (such as "Novocaine") and a few random names thrown in to confuse German intelligence.
+The Jedburgh teams, or Jeds were known by codenames which usually were first names (such as "Hugh"), with some names of medicines (such as "Novocaine") and a few random names thrown in to confuse German intelligence.
 The teams normally consisted of three men: a commander, an executive officer, and a non-commissioned radio operator.
 One of the officers would be British or American while the other would originate from the country to which the team deployed.
 The radio operator could be of any nationality.

 About 300 Jeds were selected.
 After about two weeks of paramilitary training at commando training bases in the Scottish Highlands, they moved to Milton Hall near Peterborough, which was much closer to the airfields from which they were to be launched, and to London and Special Force Headquarters.
 At Milton Hall they received an intensive course in unarmed combat and sabotage techniques.

 In addition to their personal weapons (which included an M1 carbine and a Colt automatic pistol for each member) and sabotage equipment, the teams dropped with the Type B Mark II radio, more commonly referred to as the B2 or "Jed Set", which was critical for communicating with Special Force Headquarters in London.
 They were also issued pieces of silk with five hundred phrases that they were likely to use in radio traffic replaced with four-letter codes to save time in transmission, and one-time pads to encipher their messages.
 Each officer wore a money belt containing 100,000 francs (about 500 British pounds or 2,500 U.S. dollars) and 50 U.S. dollars.
 Radio operators carried only 50,000 francs.
 The money was to distribute to resistance fighters, called maquis in France, many of whom had families to support.
 Equipment and supplies were airdropped with the Jeds.